 - Give proper notice when looking to make changes to the terms of the lease agreement

 - Abide by all terms of the lease or rental agreement

 - Provide all amenities promised in the lease agreement.
 Examples of essential amenities that New Hampshire landlords are responsible for include water, gas lines, electrical wiring and outlets, and pest inspection and abatement

 New Hampshire Landlord Tenant Laws: An Overview

 As a landlord, you have a right to evict your tenant for violating the terms of the agreement.
 Common reasons for lease violations include nonpayment of rent, illegal acts, and unauthorized activities such as keeping a pet when there is a no-pet policy.

 2. Security Deposits

-Landlords have a right to require a security deposit from their tenant.
+Landlords have a right to require a security deposit in New Hampshire from their tenant.
 That being said, there are many rules that you must follow in regards to a tenant’s security deposit.
 For example, there is a cap on how much deposit you can ask a tenant.
 New Hampshire limits the security deposit to a maximum of one month’s rent.

 You must also store your tenant’s security deposit in a particular way.
 That is, in an account in a bank or financial institution that does business in the state of New Hampshire.